celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 $ celocli validatorgroup:vote --from $CELO_VALIDATOR_GROUP_ADDRESS --for $CELO_VALIDATOR_GROUP_ADDRESS
 ```

 You’re all set!
-Note that elections are finalized at the end of each epoch, roughly once an hour in the Alfajores Testnet.
+Note that elections are finalized at the end of each epoch, roughly once an hour in the Alfajores or Baklava Testnets.
 After that hour, if you get elected, your node will start participating BFT consensus and validating blocks.

 You can inspect the current state of voting by running: